The simpliciality of higher-order networks: Acknowledgements

 \section{Acknowledgements}

 N.W.L. would like to acknowledge the participants of the "Workshop on Modelling and Mining Complex Networks as Hypergraphs" at Toronto Metropolitan University and Tim LaRock for helpful conversations.
 N.W.L. would also like to thank Tzu-Chi Yen for lending his expertise on the biSBM inference.
+We thank François Th\'{e}berge for pointing out inconsistencies between the code and notation in the earlier versions of this manuscript.

 \end{backmatter}